frangvitto2004-bit/aws-threat-detection-system/README.md

 Check the Lambda Function Logs
 • Navigate to the Lambda console and select your GuardDuty-Automated-Response function.
 • Click on the Monitor tab, and then View CloudWatch logs.
+• Click on the Monitor tab, and then View CloudWatch logs.